-NRS 205.130 is the Nevada law that prohibits fraudulent activity with regards to checks.
-Passing a bad check is generally treated as a misdemeanor if the amount is less than $1,200.00 and a felony if the amount is $1,200 or greater.
+NRS § 205.130 prohibits fraudulent activity as to checks.
+Passing a bad check in Nevada is generally prosecuted as a misdemeanor if the amount is less than $1,200.00 and a felony if the amount is $1,200 or greater.

-Below our Las Vegas criminal defense attorneys answer frequently-asked-questions about Nevada check fraud laws.
+Below our Las Vegas criminal defense attorneys answer frequently asked questions:

 Check fraud is deliberately passing a check with insufficient money in the bank account.
-And in Nevada, courts presume defendants have intent to defraud once the checks bounce.
+In Nevada, courts presume you have intent to defraud once the checks bounce.

-So whereas defendants are normally presumed innocent, check fraud defendants are essentially presumed guilty.
-But there may be ways to rebut this presumption.1
+So whereas you are normally presumed innocent, if you face check fraud charges, you are essentially presumed guilty.
+Though there may be ways to rebut this presumption.1

 2. What are the defenses?

 - You paid in full within 5 days; or

 The Clark County D.A.’s Bad Check Department prosecutes bad check cases in Las Vegas.

 Checks are easy to steal, and signatures are simple to forge.
 An expert witness who specializes in counterfeits and forgeries may be able to show how someone other than you passed the bad check.